 We had one bathroom in this house.
 The bathtub combination shower was just short distance from the toilet.
 So when you were sitting on the toilet, you could easily reach the shower curtain.
 Well, one day my cat pushes in the bathroom door and promptly jumps in the bathtub.
 He immediately goes behind the shower curtain and starts “whapping” at it with his paws.
 So I would “whap” back at him.
 This would also go on for quite some time.
 I would have to stop doing it because he would actually start wheezing from being out of breath.
 So began “shower kitty”.

 I had built a bay window in the living room.
 Our couch was placed in front of it.
-Initially Tammy would try to put decorations there but eventually she just place a few throw pillows there.
+Initially Tammy would try to put decorations there but eventually she just gave up and simply placed a few throw pillows there.
 We had a thin sheer covering the window to provide privacy and light.
 Well, it did not take long for Coco to discover this spot.
 It was pure kitty heaven.
 He was not only off the ground, he was hidden from sight, he was close to his favorite toy being me and he could watch the birds outside.
 What more could a kitty ask for.
-So now to top it off, he made a game at it as well.
+So now to top it off, he soon made a game of it as well.
 Now it was just “purrfect.”
-He would out-of-nowhere start “whapping” at me through the sheer.
+He would just out-of-nowhere start “whapping” at me through the sheer.
 So, I would have to turn around and engage with him.
 We would get pretty rowdy and actually do some kitty wrestling as well.
 Again we would have to cut it off because he would get short of breath and start panting.
 So began the routine known as “window kitty”.

 This is one of the few games that survived the move to Las Vegas.
 The house was laid out differently and it was much larger with way too many paths to get to places.
 So, several games fell by the wayside.
 “Cute kitty” lasted by far the longest followed by the ever favorite “stinky piggies”.
 He did them right up to almost the very end.
 You never had to even touch him.
 It was always would take place when were sitting in the living room and we’re watching TV.
 Coco would eventually enter the room, and to make sure we saw him he would prance back in forth in front of us.
 Then he would plop on the floor with his big furry belly in the air.
 He would squirm all around, and the more you would say that he was the cutest kitty in the world he would squirm all the more.
 He even would actually start purring.
 This could go on for upwards of ten to fifteen minutes.
 Finally, he would get tired and just fall asleep on his back in front of us, so we could bask in his beauty and cuteness.
 What a ham!

 So, you can see that he would make a pretty hard act for any pet to follow.
 Just the shear amount of time I spent with him makes our relationship very special.
 Even now I, on a regular basis, think of him fondly.
-I guess what the true measure of a friendship, is how long you think of that individual after the relationship is over.
+I guess the true measure of a friendship, is how long you think of that individual after the relationship is over.
 I hope you enjoyed my little bonus chapter.